lmalvins/base-ui-api-taf/README.md

     - A step to **Navigate to the First eSIM Plan**.
     - A final step to **Verify Plan Details** according to the requirements in the provided document.

+## Parallel executions
+The test autmation framework is configured to run in full parallelization in the `playwright.config.js` file, so the tests needed to be designed also taking that into consideration.
+For the UI part it is enough avoiding common variables at a higher test.describe level, encapsulating the requiered object on each test definition.

+## Assertion Strategy
 Given the multiple elements to validate, a **soft assertion strategy** is used to validate them without stopping the execution on the first failure.

 ## Locator Strategy